 Your children are not puppets and you are not a puppeteer.
 There is just no logical way that you can control every move your child makes or everything your child says, especially outside of your home.

-On our 1-on-1 Coaching, my advice to callers was to trust your instincts as a parent—you know your child best, and in the end you’re the one making the decisions about your child’s future.
+As a 1-on-1 Coach, my advice to callers was to trust your instincts as a parent—you know your child best, and in the end you’re the one making the decisions about your child’s future.
 In the Total Transformation Program, James Lehman says you have to run your family like a business.
 You’re the chief executive officer of your “family business” and as CEO you have to learn how to set emotions aside and to parent as objectively as possible.
 Forget how guilty you feel, forget that echo of your sister’s advice in the back of your head—you need to do what is best for your business.
 You can ask for advice, but in the end, you know your family best.

 One of the most important ways to clear through all the clutter of advice, guilt and comparisons to others is to understand what you are and aren’t responsible for when it comes to raising your child.